 - 1 tablespoon of bacon grease or real butter, melted

-- Heat a medium-sized cast iron skillet on low to medium heat before adding 6 thick sliced pieces of hickory smoked bacon, cook slowly till bacon has browned and become crisp.
+Heat a medium-sized cast iron skillet on low to medium heat before adding thickly sliced pieces of hickory smoked bacon, cook slowly until bacon has browned and become crisp.
 Do not overcook the bacon.

-- Place the bacon on a bakers rack to drain excess bacon grease and keep crispiness of the bacon.
+Place the bacon on bakers rack to drain excess bacon grease and keep crispiness of the bacon.

-- Place 6 cups of fresh cleaned, tips removed, and sliced green beans in a Dutch oven, and 2 slices of the reserved raw bacon add the cut up red-skinned potatoes, cover with about 4 cups of chicken stock or more if needed.
+Place 6 cups of fresh clean, tips removed, and sliced green beans in a Dutch oven, and 2 slices of the reserved raw bacon add the cut up red-skinned potatoes, cover with about 4 cups of chicken stock or more if needed.

 Add 1 tablespoon of bacon grease or unsalted butter, season the green beans and potato mixture with kosher salt and freshly ground black peppercorns to own taste.